How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Mold

 The formation of mold spots on the leaves is the result of infection by fungi - botrytis and mycelium.
-Mold appears as a fibrous or fluffy substance covered with dust.
+Mold appears as fibrous or fleecy substances covered in dust.

-The disease is the result of frequent spraying of flowers, resulting in excess moisture, which is a favorable environment for the development of fungi.
+The disease is the result of frequent spraying of flowers, which results in the formation of excess moisture, which is a favorable environment for the development of fungi.

-Mold must be fought, otherwise the process of decay will begin and the plant will die.
+Mold must be combated, otherwise the process of rotting will begin and the plant will die.

 Gray rot

-Fragmented spots of white bloom with a gray tint are initially concentrated on the stems and leaf petioles.
-But the disease spreads rapidly throughout the plant.
-Therefore, you need to be extremely careful so that the gray rot does not destroy all the homemade greens, because there is no cure for this ailment.
+Fragmented spots of white plaque with a gray tint are initially concentrated on the stems and leaf petioles.
+But the disease quickly spreads throughout the plant.
+Therefore, you need to be extremely careful so that gray rot does not destroy all your home greens, because there is no cure for this disease.

-All these diseases are contagious and are triggered by improper care, in particular, high levels of humidity and temperature.
+All these diseases are contagious and are caused by improper care, and in particular, increased levels of humidity and temperature.

-When the causes of white bloom on indoor flowers are established, you can proceed to methods to eliminate them.
-These events are similar to each other, but they may also have distinctive features that should not be neglected.
+When the causes of white plaque on indoor flowers have been established, you can move on to methods for eliminating them.
+These events are similar to each other, but may also have distinctive features that should not be neglected.

-When the first signs of the disease are detected, it is necessary to normalize the temperature and humidity of the air in the room, and also to eliminate the causes of sudden temperature fluctuations.
-For first aid with minor damage to flowers, folk remedies are relevant:
+When identifying the first signs of the disease, it is necessary to normalize the temperature and humidity in the room, as well as eliminate the causes of sudden temperature fluctuations.
+Relevant for first aid in case of minor damage to flowers. folk remedies:

-1. manganese solution - 2 grams of potassium permanganate is dissolved in 10 liters of water
+1. manganese solution – 2 grams of potassium permanganate dissolved in 10 liters of water

 2. soap solution with the addition of soda ash.
-To prepare it, mix 45-50 grams of soda and soap, after which they dilute with 10 liters of water
+To prepare it, mix 45-50 grams of soda and soap, then dilute with 10 liters of water.

-3. garlic infusion for 20 grams of chopped garlic in 1 liter of water.
-Insist day
+3. garlic infusion: 20 grams of chopped garlic per 1 liter of water.
+They insist for a day

-Leaves and stems of plants are washed with these solutions, and spraying is also carried out.
-Such methods are applicable at the initial stage of the development of the disease.
-In severe forms of the disease, fugnicidal preparations are applicable.
-Moreover, with powdery mildew, you need to use sulfur-containing agents, and with false - copper-containing ones.
+The leaves and stems of plants are washed with these solutions and sprayed.
+Such methods are applicable at the initial stage of disease development.
+For severe forms of the disease, fungicidal drugs are used.
+Moreover, for powdery mildew, you need to use sulfur-containing products, and for downy mildew, copper-containing products.

-The fight against mold consists in removing the affected parts of indoor flowers and prophylactic antifungal treatments.
-It is also important to restore the microclimate and create suitable conditions for the plants.
+The fight against mold consists of removing the affected parts of indoor flowers and preventive antifungal treatments.
+It is also important to restore the microclimate and create suitable conditions for plants.

-When treating white plaque, it is necessary to carry out complex measures and regularly examine healthy flowers in order not to miss the moment and start treatment in a timely manner.
+When treating white plaque, you need to carry out comprehensive measures and regularly inspect healthy flowers so as not to miss the moment and start treatment in a timely manner.
 But treating diseases is much more difficult than preventing their development.
-Therefore, systemic preventive measures should be taken.
+Therefore, systemic preventive measures should be carried out.

 Prevention of white plaque on indoor flowers